OlegYurchik/botovod/README.md

 * Add new features for telegram agent
 * Add start_dialog and start_async_dialog functions
 * Fix gino driver bugs
+### Version 0.1.8
+* Fix utils handlers
+* Add new methods for telegram
+* Optimize interaction with DB
 ## Getting Started
 ### Installation from Pip
 For installation botovod library from pip you should have pip with python (prefer python3.6 or